Get insider access

 No

 Unfortunately, some users have experienced issues when using the app to update their headphones.
 When updating to firmware 1.4.2, the app would freeze once the installation had reached 100%.
 After encountering this issue a couple of times, we uninstalled the app, restarted the phone, and installed the app again, which seemed to solve our issue.
-If you encounter this issue, please let us know in the discussions, and we'll update our review.
+If you encounter this issue, please let us know in the forums, and we'll update our review.

 Connectivity